Last Updated: 1/5/2019 | January 5th, 2019

 The National Mall isn’t actually a “mall.”
 It’s a spacious landscaped, tree-lined park filled with various walking paths and monuments.
 You could spend days trying to see them all as you walk around and explore.
 Here’s a list of the attractions and monuments on the National Mall:

-- Belmont-Paul Women’s Equality National Monument – This building was home to the National Women’s Party for almost 90 years and was designated a national monument in 2016 by President Barack Obama.
+• Belmont-Paul Women’s Equality National Monument – This building was home to the National Women’s Party for almost 90 years and was designated a national monument in 2016 by President Barack Obama.
 The building highlights the history and achievements of the suffrage movement, and is named after the former party president Alva Belmont, as well as the founder, Alice Paul.
+(Temporarily closed for renovations.)

-- Korean War Veterans Memorial – The most popular memorial on the Mall, the Wall of Remembrance has 19 statues commemorating the millions who fought during the Korean War.
-The statues stand in Juniper bushes and are separated by strips meant to resemble Korea’s rice paddies.
-There’s a calm, reflective pool at the end surrounding a Freedom Is Not Free Wall and Alcove.
+• Korean War Veterans Memorial – The most popular memorial on the Mall has nineteen 8-foot-tall statues commemorating the millions who fought during the Korean War.
+The statues stand in juniper bushes and are separated by strips meant to resemble Korea’s rice paddies.
+There’s a calm, reflective pool at the end surrounding the Freedom Is Not Free Wall and Alcove.
+In 2022, a Wall of Remembrance was added with the inscription of the tens of thousands of servicemembers of the Korean Augmentation to the United States Army (KTUSA) who gave their lives in the war.
 It’s hauntingly beautiful and sad all at once.

-- Martin Luther King, Jr. Memorial – A giant carving of Dr. King honors his legacy and quest for freedom, equality, and justice.
-This is one of the newer monuments, having opened in just 2011, and is the first to honor a man of color.
+• Martin Luther King, Jr. Memorial – A giant carving of Dr. King honors his legacy and quest for freedom, equality, and justice.
+Opened in 2011, it’s the first memorial on the National Mall to honor a person of color.
 Quotations from his famous “I Have a Dream” speech are etched into the stone, and there is also an Inscription Wall with 14 quotes from his speeches and writings.

 +1 202-426-6841, nps.gov/nama.
 The National Mall is open 24 hours and admission is free.
 Check ahead on the website to see if there is a Ranger Walk (free tour) happening during your visit.